Jessie-LC/Lorenz-Mie-CPP/README.md

 # Lorenz-Mie-CPP
-Implementation of the Lorenz Mie theory in C++.
+Implementation of the Generalized Lorenz Mie theory in C++.

 References: